 Ligaments are strong connective tissues that help connect bones at the joints.
 The ACL is one of four ligaments that provide stability at the knee joint.
-It extends from the top of the lower leg bone (tibia) to the bottom of the thigh bone (femur).
+It extends from the back of the lower leg bone (tibia) to the front of the thigh bone (femur).

 Now you know more about how your knee can be injured.
-How do you know for sure if you have suffered a torn ACL?
+How do you know for sure if you have suffered a sprained or torn ACL?

-Damage in the ACL can range from a minor tear to a full rupture.
-Symptoms will vary by the degree of injury to the ACL, but may include: PainPopping noise when injury occursSwelling in the knee within 24 hoursLoss of full range of motionInstability—a wobbly feeling that will make it difficult to stand or walk
+Damage in the ACL can range from a minor tear (grade 1 sprain) to a full rupture (grade 3 sprain).
+Symptoms will vary by the grade of the sprain, but may include: PainPopping noise when injury occursSwelling in the knee within 24 hoursLoss of full range of motionInstability—a wobbly feeling that will make it difficult to stand or walk

 If you do suffer a torn ACL, your treatment will depend on your age, activity requirements, and the extent of your injury.
 Here are the most common treatments: